 30 drivers have led a a lap of the Hungarian Grand Prix in its World Championship history.
 That list includes 11 drivers who’ve never won at the track.
 Riccardo Patrese holds the record for most laps led in Hungary without a win, having spent 90 laps at the front of the field.

-There have been only seven occasions on which the winner of the Hungarian Grand Prix has led every lap of the race.
-Lewis Hamilton, in 2007, is the last driver to achieve this feat.
+There have been only eight occasions on which the winner of the Hungarian Grand Prix has led every lap of the race.
+In 2023, Max Verstappen became the first driver to achieve this since Lewis Hamilton in 2007.

 There have been nine occasions on which the winner of the Hungarian Grand Prix has not been the driver who led the most laps of the race.